okeanz/z0rderEpicMMOSystem/PublishVersion/README.md

 	 Can all be set to "none" to make individual elements disappear

-	2ExpPanelPosition: Dragable EXP BAR
+	2ExpPanelPosition: ExP Bar, Dragable, Position, Scale and Color, Can be Hidden

-	3StaminaPanelPosition: Dragable
+	3StaminaPanelPosition: Dragable, Position, Scale and Color, Can be Hidden

-	4HpPanelPosition: Dragable
+	4HpPanelPosition: Dragable, Position, Scale and Color, Can be Hidden

-	5EitrPanelPosition: Dragable, will disappear and reappear when you have Eitr.
+	5EitrPanelPosition: Dragable, Position, Scale and Color, Can be Hidden.
+Will disappear and reappear when you have Eitr.

 	DisabledHealthIcons: This disables the red Health Icon that is normal present under vanilla health bar

 	To enable ONLY EXP bar , enable OldXPBar Bar Only and restart - not dragable in this mode, this is being slowly phased out.
+No reason to use.

 	![https://wackymole.com/hosts/Attributes.png](https://wackymole.com/hosts/Attributes.png)